 Rent Assistance is only paid if a person pays more than the rent threshold.
 Rent Assistance is calculated at 75 cents for each dollar of rent above the rent threshold, up to the maximum rate.
 The maximum rate is paid when a person's rent reaches the rent ceiling.

-Recipients without children - paid with an income support payment
+Paid with an income support payment